-The Interdepartmental Graduate Specialization in Infant Studies are available as electives for students who are enrolled in the master's and doctoral degree programs in the departments of Anthropology, Audiology and Speech Sciences; Counseling, Educational Psychology and Special Education; Family and Child Ecology; Food Science and Human Nutrition; Kinesiology; Psychology; and Sociology, in the Educational Specialist degree program in the Department of Counseling, Educational Psychology and Special Education; in the Master of Social Work degree programs in the School of Social Work; in the Master of Science in Nursing degree program in the College of Nursing; and in the graduate-professional degree programs in the College of Human Medicine and the College of Osteopathic Medicine.
-The College of Social Science administers this specialization.
-Students who are enrolled in the Educational Specialist degree program in the Department of Counseling, Educational Psychology and Special Education and students who are enrolled in the graduate-professional degree programs in the College of Human Medicine and the College of Osteopathic Medicine must meet the requirements for the specialization that are specified for master's students on Plan B.
+The Interdepartmental Graduate Specialization in Infancy and Early Childhood is available as an elective for students who are enrolled in master's and doctoral degree programs in the departments of Anthropology, Audiology and Speech Sciences; Counseling, Educational Psychology and Special Education; Family and Child Ecology; Food Science and Human Nutrition; Kinesiology; Psychology; and Sociology, in the Educational Specialist degree program in the Department of Counseling, Educational Psychology and Special Education; in the Master of Social Work degree programs in the School of Social Work; in the Master of Science in Nursing degree program in the College of Nursing; and in the graduate-professional degree programs in the College of Human Medicine and the College of Osteopathic Medicine.
+The College of Social Science administers the specialization in collaboration with the School of Social Work, the cooperating units, an executive committee, and an advisory committee comprised of faculty members from each participating unit.

-The quality of life during the first three years of human development provides the foundation upon which all subsequent development is built.
-As a result of advances in biomedical technology, social-cultural conditions, and legislation, increasing attention is being directed toward the optimal development of infants and their families.
-Research, clinical service, and educational programming directed at children during the first three years of life and their families require knowledge from many disciplines as well as opportunities to integrate this knowledge within a formal educational setting.
-The specialization is based on the philosophy that a transdisciplinary educational program is the appropriate preparatory experience for personnel who will work with infants and their families.
-The specialization is designed to provide a knowledge base that will facilitate the work of graduates who pursue careers in agencies, institutions, and government organizations that offer services to infants and their families, and who pursue careers in teaching and research relevant to the needs of infants and their families.
+The quality of life during the first five years of human development provides the foundation upon which all subsequent development is built.
+As a result of advances in biomedical technology, social-cultural conditions, and legislation, increasing attention is being directed toward the optimal development of infants and their families

+The specialization is designed to prepare practitioners to meet the challenges of service delivery for very young children and their families and is based on the philosophy that a interdisciplinary educational program is the best educational experience for professionals who will work with infants, very young children, and their families.
+The specialization is also designed to provide a knowledge base that will facilitate the work of graduates who pursue careers in agencies, institutions, and government organizations that offer services to very young children, as well as those who pursue careers in teaching and research relevant to the needs of infants, very young children, and their families.